doncjonesfree/readai/README.txt

-// Look at google api text to speech - see if that is a solution https://www.youtube.com/watch?v=HSuwhalBGx0 - video on how to use it for npm https://www.npmjs.com/package/@google-cloud/text-to-speech - npm npm i @google-cloud/text-to-speech probably meteor npm install --save @google-cloud/text-to-speech
+// Look at google api text to speech - see if that is a solution https://www.youtube.com/watch?v=HSuwhalBGx0 - video on how to use it for npm https://www.npmjs.com/package/@google-cloud/text-to-speech - npm npm docs say: npm i @google-cloud/text-to-speech
+I used: meteor npm install --save @google-cloud/text-to-speech

+meteor add pauldowman:dotenv - store store things in environment variables, docs: https://atmospherejs.com/pauldowman/dotenv